d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 the number of features from 79 to 331.
-Finally, via the `values` attribute, we can extract the NumPy format from the Pandas dataframe and convert it into MXNet's native `ndarray` representation for training.
+Finally, via the `values` attribute, we can extract the NumPy format from the Pandas dataframe and convert it into MXNet's native tensor representation for training.

 ```{.python .input}